RetamalVictor/blog/learning journey/Sys-Eng_part_1.md

 Everything above cements the *why* and the *what* of this project.
 But diagrams don’t stop runaway cars—firmware, task graphs, and PCB traces do.
-In **Part 2** we pivot from “paper promises” to “design you can compile”:
+In **Part 2** we pivot from “paper promises” to “design you can compile”

-* map each SMART requirement to an RTOS task,
-* split latency budgets across camera DMA, Wi-Fi sockets, and the analogue VTx,
-* and show how a \$10 ESP32 module keeps all that math under 50 % CPU.

 If Part 1 gave you the mental scaffolding, Part 2 will hand you the wrench set.
 **Grab a coffee and jump in → *Practice Project for Systems Engineering - Part 2***.